TahaGitHub/closest-distance-map-application-kotlin/README.md

 This project used Kotlin language, but there another application as the same but used Java.
 [Java Project](https://github.com/TahaGitHub/Map_Alpplication_Java).

+You can download and test apk, you will find it in a rar file on repository project.
+[Apk](https://github.com/TahaGitHub/shortest-distance-map-application-kotlin/blob/master/Map_Application_Kotlin_Taha%20Almpkahel.rar)

 ## Deny Permission State

 Next gif file is showing when user denied for location permission.\